HardisonCo/.github/international/kazakhstan/kz-health/hms-mkt/index.md

 ## Integration Points

-This document outlines how HMS-MKT is integrated with kz_Health systems in Kazakhstan.
+This document outlines how HMS-MKT is integrated with kz-health systems in Kazakhstan.